 Time of Supply Before 43rd Council Meeting

-Until now GST Law provided that the Developer shall pay GST on the construction services provided by them to the Landowner on the basis of the Development Rights
+Until now, the GST Law provided that the Developer shall pay GST on the construction services they provide to the Landowner based on the Development Rights.

 – first occupation,